Completing our PADI Rescue Diver course will open many scuba diving paths

 - You cannot become a divemaster or instructor if you are not a certified rescue diver.

-- Self and others rescue techniques.
+- rescuing yourself and others

-- Analyzing and handling stress in other divers.
+- analyzing and handling divers' stress

-- Proper usage of emergency equipments in emergency situations.
+- using emergency equipment in emergency situations

 What you will learn during this course will also be very useful in everyday life.

-Right Now if you wish!
+Right now, if you wish!

-Our instructor may suggest more options regarding the equipment needed for this course.
+Your instructor may suggest more options regarding the equipment needed for this course.